 Impact Alabama Initiatives:

-Only 21% of preschoolers receive adequate vision screenings.
+% of preschoolers who receive adequate vision screenings.

 FocusFirst Impact Stats